KrispyKris905/IOS-Project1-ScavengerHunt/README.md

 Submitted by: Cristobal Elizarraraz

-Scavenger is an app that displays 3 tasks which to complete must
+Scavenger Hunt is an app that displays 3 tasks which the user can complete by attaching a picture of their completed task.

 Time spent: 4 hours spent in total